open-contracting-extensions/eforms/docs/mapping.md

 [Get the organization for the organization technical identifier reference](operations.md#get-the-organization-for-an-organization-technical-identifier-reference).

-Get the `ancestor::efext:EformsExtension/efac:Organizations/efac:Organization/efac:Company` whose `/cac:PartyIdentification/cbc:ID` is equal to the value of this field and set the organization's `.name` to the value of `/cac:PartyName/cbc:Name`.
+Get the `ancestor::efext:EformsExtension/efac:Organizations/efac:Organization/efac:Company` whose `/cac:PartyIdentification/cbc:ID` is equal to the value of this field, and set the organization's `.name` to the value of `/cac:PartyName/cbc:Name`.

 ```xml
 <cac:PartyIdentification>